Lav Kush

-Lav Kush is a 1997 Indian Hindu mythological film, produced by Dilip Kanikaria under the Devyank Arts banner and directed by V. Madhusudhana Rao.
+Lav Kush is a 1997 Indian Hindu purana film, produced by Dilip Kanikaria under the Devyank Arts banner and directed by V. Madhusudhana Rao.
 It is based on Valmiki's Uttar Ramayan from the Indian epic Ramayana.
 The music of the film was composed by Raamlaxman.
 It stars Jeetendra as Rama, Jaya Prada as Sita, Arun Govil as Lakshmana, Dara Singh as Hanuman and Pran as Valmiki.

 Upon its release, the film was a financial disaster grossing ₹43 lakh at the box office.